In this page you can find information on:

 others rely on the technique of binding the UV filter tightly to the skin, using water and abrasion-resistant material.

-Whatever the technology, the end result is a product that can protect for many hours after application.
-If the product is also water-resistant then this will be labelled on-pack.
-Manufacturers of extended-wear sunscreens will comply with the same safety and claim substantiation requirements as for traditional sunscreens and will have carried out robust testing to ensure the product will provide the expected level of protection.
+Whatever the technology, the end result is a product that will stay on the skin longer while maintaining its level of sun protection.
+Manufacturers of durable sunscreens will comply with the same safety and claim substantiation requirements as for traditional sunscreens and will have carried out robust testing to ensure the product will provide the expected level of protection.

 Creamy and clear formulations